Emilianojaime/SwagLabs/README.txt

-# Final Week of QA course - Designing an Automated test with WebDriverIO
+Final Week of QA course - Designing an Automated test with WebDriverIO

----
-#About :
+About :
 In this project we are goint to use WebDriverIo to test diferent feactures of the page https://www.saucedemo.com/ .

 Stack: